braincee/Sports-News/README.md

 - Use JavaScript events.
 - Use objects to store and access data.
 - Communicate technical concepts to other technical people.
-- Build the capstone project site.
+- Build the capstone project website.

 ## Built With

 - HTML
-- CSS (Flexbox and Grid)
+- CSS3 (Flexbox and Grid)
 - JavaScript
 - Git and GitHub
+- Visual Studio Code

 ## Live Demo